microsoft/react-native-winrt/docs/USAGE.md

 |Linker warning *"warning C4702: unreachable code"*|These warnings can be safely ignored and are a result of projecting a subset of the Windows SDK.|
 |IntelliSense errors and warnings in the Visual Studio Error List Window|These can be safely ignored so long as the project still builds successfully.|
 |*"Invariant Violation: Module AppRegistry is not a registered callable module (calling runApplication)..."*|This typically indicates that something in your `App.js` threw an error during initialization.
 If React Native WinRT is to blame, the cause is likely that you are trying to use a WinRT namespace before the turbo module has been loaded/initialized.
 If this is the case, ensure that the `import 'react-native-winrt'` comes before `import App from './App'` in your `index.js`.|

+If the above does not help resolve your issue, take a look at the [debugging tips](DEBUGGING.md) for instructions on how to debug various issues.